GU-IxD-AI/mpc-gd/README.md

 Note as of 2022 (Mark Nelson): This codebase is in Swift 3, which current Xcode won't touch, either to compile or upgrade.
 Xcode 10.1 appears to be the last Xcode that will do a 3->4 conversion.

+Note as of 2024 (Swen Gaudl): Codebase runs in XCode 14.2 and Swift 4 but needs testing.